 - any additional activities identified by the Secretary.

 H.R.
-7716 / S. 4482 would establish in the Department of Housing and Urban Development (HUD) a program to provide grants to homelessness organizations that would help them to develop the capacity to access supportive housing services, including billing Medicaid or paying a third party to bill Medicaid.
-The House bill was considered at an earlier hearing of the House Committee on Financial Services and approved by a vote of 27-22
+773 would establish in the Department of Housing and Urban Development (HUD) a program to provide grants to homelessness organizations that would help them to develop the capacity to access supportive housing services, including billing Medicaid or paying a third party to bill Medicaid.
+Very similar legislation was considered at a 2022 hearing of the House Committee on Financial Services and approved by a vote of 27-22